 Does the Size of the Dose of Homeopathic Remedies Matter?

-While working in a molecular biology lab almost twenty-eight years ago I learned how sensitive animal cells are to dose.
+While working in a molecular biology lab in 1980 I learned how sensitive animal cells are to dose.
 We were studying cell surface receptors using tissue cultures of mouse pancreatic cells (the insulin receptor was one of our objects of study).